hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 **Weight**: 340 grams
 **Dimensions**: 9.4 x 4.3 x 5.9 inches

-The Ortlieb Camera Bag Aqua Zoom is dust and splash proof but you should not submerge it under water.
+The Ortlieb Camera Bag Aqua Zoom is dust and splash proof, but you should not submerge it under water.

 <a href="http://amzn.to/29vBhTa" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>